MichaelSturgeon/hunter-gatherer/README.md

 ![API Model relationship](/documentation/wireframes/model%20relationship.png)
 ![API Schema](/documentation/wireframes/database%20schema.png)

+[Here is a Link](/documentation/rest-api-images/) to a collection of screenshots that showcase REST framework.

 ## Structure
 With a well-defined scope in place, I shifted my focus to the project's structural design.
 This blueprint guaranteed that the site's content was systematically arranged, allowing users to swiftly locate what they needed.
 The framework for this product emphasized several key elements.